The-Social-Proof-Foundation/docs/getting-started/tokenomics.md

 ## No Lock-Ups: Freedom for All Token-Holders

-At MySocial, we believe in empowering users with complete freedom over their tokens.
+We believe in empowering users with complete freedom over their tokens.
 Unlike many projects that impose lengthy lock-up periods to stabilize the market artificially, we allow token-holders to freely manage their assets.
 This approach ensures that only those who believe in MySocial’s long-term vision remain invested while giving others the flexibility to exit if they choose.
 By doing so, we foster a community of engaged and committed participants without coercion.

 ## Fair Token Distribution